catarinaferrei/miniO_helm/README.md

 # miniO_helm
-A description of how to deploy miniO in the cloud
+A description of how to deploy miniO in the cloud with a secure connection provided by the TLS security protocol.

 To deploy the miniO it was needed to create a helm chart and a template folder containing three manifestos: pvc, service and deployment.